Piracetam (Nootropil)

 Upside Rationale

-Piracetam (Nootropil) scores 5.5/10 because its upside is concentrated in cognition, neurologic recovery contexts, myoclonus, and narrow pediatric evidence.
-The clearest anchor is stroke, aphasia, myoclonus, and breath-holding-spell literature, so the rating rewards the specific use cases while staying conservative about claims beyond them.
+Piracetam (Nootropil) earns a worth-trying rating because its upside is concentrated in cognition, neurologic-recovery contexts, myoclonus, and narrow pediatric evidence.
+The clearest anchors are stroke, aphasia, myoclonus, and breath-holding-spell literature, so the rating rewards those specific clinical use cases while staying conservative about over-the-counter enhancement claims.
+It is the original racetam, with decades of clinical use behind it, which is part of why the evidence base is deeper than the modest cognitive-enhancement signal alone would suggest.

 Downside contribution: 0.57 (safety risks weighted extra)